jonlawrence017/NBA-Playoffs-Series-Predictor-2025/README.md

 # NBA Playoff Predictor
    This repository contains a machine learning pipeline to predict NBA playoff game and series outcomes for the 2024-2025 season using a neural network.
 I built this project to combine my love for NBA basketball and data science, showcasing my skills in Python, machine learning, and visualization.
-Note: Datasets are not included due to restrictions from NBA.com and Sports-Reference.com; instructions for obtaining them are below.
+Note: Datasets are not included due to restrictions from NBA.com and Sports-Reference.com; my method for obtaining them are below.

  ## Table of Contents
  - [Purpose](#purpose)